Shaun-McMurray/Group2DIT168/README.md

 A self driving miniature vehicle built on OpenDaVINICI and OpenDLV.

 ## Introduction
 The main goal of this project is to design, develop and test a self driving miniature vehicle which can communicate with other miniature vehicles and follow them based on the received data.
-The software architecture is based on Microservices.
-Used tools are deployed as Docker images.
+In addition to following other vehicles, it will also have the ability to autonomously follow a lane.

 ### GitHub layout description
 The repository setup consists of a central repository, refered to as `origin`.
 The central repository consists of two main branches: `master` and `develop`.